Fireside wine tasting in the Barossa this winter

 You could get used to the local alarm tone – a fusion of magpies, galahs and noisy miner birds that seeps into your consciousness.
 It’s your final day, but there’s no need to rush.
 Discoveries await over the horizon and you want to be sure you savour all that is ahead.

 Your driver has arrived and will be your host for the day.
 Tony Tscharke of Barossa Unique Tours has a range of vehicles to suit your tastes – a custom Trike, a head-turning 1966 Mustang convertible, luxurious Jaguar or Jeep.
 His local knowledge is amazing, and your tour will be customised for you.
-Not far from Marananga the road leads to Whistler Wines, Rolf Binder or the gorgeous deck at Torbreck Vintners, before you wind up the dusty driveway to David Franz.
+Not far from Marananga the road leads to Whistler Wines or the gorgeous deck at Torbreck Vintners, before you wind up the dusty driveway to David Franz.
 Select your lunch from an extraordinary selection of cheese and charcuterie – some that David has crafted himself.
 The intimate interior of the cellar door is a work of art in itself, and the stunning panoramic views from the deck will make it hard to leave.

 And now, for a palate-cleansing ale – you’ll be personally delivered to The Greenock, where the glasses are as tall as the stories when you find a local at the bar.
 There’s plenty to choose from the tavern menu, including a fantastic selection of local wines.